EspadaV8/airhorn/content/page/about.md

 - I'm extremely loyal to my friends
 - I like bowling

-That rug(?) really tied the room together.
+That rug really tied the room together.

 ### my history